What is dropshipping? How it works and how to start in the UK

 Dropshipping is a retail fulfilment method where you sell products through your own online store without ever holding inventory.
 When a customer places an order, you pass it to a third-party supplier who picks, packs, and ships the item directly to the buyer.

 Because you're not buying stock upfront, you can test different products and niches with minimal financial risk.
 Many UK-based sellers use dropshipping to run a home business with little more than a laptop and an internet connection.
+You can explore more online business ideas to see how dropshipping compares to other models.

 How does dropshipping work?

-Dropshipping follows a straightforward process that keeps you focused on marketing and customer service while your supplier handles fulfilment.
+Dropshipping follows a straightforward 6-step process that keeps you focused on marketing and customer service while your supplier handles fulfilment.
 Here's how a typical order flows from start to finish.

 1. You set up your online store